 History of Specific Periods

 History of Later Roman Empire by John Bury.
 Published in two volumes, this work covers the Eastern empire from the death of Theodosius I to the death of Justinian.
-Available at Alibris.

 The Chronicle of Theophanes Confessor: Byzantine and Near Eastern History AD 284-813 translated by Roger Scott.
 Theophanes was a Byzantine abbot who fell victim to the Iconoclastic persecution.
 His chronicle provides a unique source for the history of empire and of the Persians, Arabs, Bulgarians, and other neighboring peoples.
-Difficult to obtain but may be available.

 Byzantium in the Iconoclast Era, c.680-850: A History by Leslie Brubaker and John Haldon.
 Reinterprets the history of the period when the legitimacy of religious art was debated in Byzantium.